Clinton-Davis/focus_fitness/README.md

 ##### Section 2

-- The tiled center block.
-The 3 tiles are links to different parts of the site.
-They are clickable and lead to Training Programs, Blogs and the Focus Shop.
+The 3 cards are links to different parts of the site.
+They are clickable and lead to:

+1. The Trainging Program categories.
+2. The blogs main page.
+3. The Focus shop.

 ##### Section 3

-- Dynamic Subscription section.
+- **Dynamic Subscription section**.
 The subscription section users membership status.
 If the user is a Pro member this section is hidden.
-This gives the user less scrolling to get to the shop.
+This gives the user less scrolling to get to the shop or the featured blogs.

 #### Section 4

-- The Special Offers section
+- **The Special Offers section**:
 Holds all the special offers that are listed.
-- Clickable Products
+- **Clickable Products**:
 The products are clickable and will take you to that products detailed page, where you can add to cart. controlled in the admin All the products that are displayed here are controlled in the admin ears.
-- Hidden Dynamically
+- **Hidden Dynamically**:
 If there are no special offers the section will be hidden.

 #### Section 5

-- Featured Blogs
-All the featured blogs are shown here with the help of Bootstrap's Carousel
+- **Featured Blogs**: All the featured blogs are shown here with the help of Bootstrap's Carousel.
-- Clickable blogs
+- **Clickable blogs**:
 The blogs are clickable and will take you to the blog details where you can read it.
+- **Controlled in the admin**:
-Controlled in the admin All featured blogs are controlled in the admin area.
+ All featured blogs are controlled in the admin area.

  <div align="right">